 **** Insert the applicable type or value and unit where applicable for each parameter, as recommended by the Regional Geotechnical Section.

-WARRANT: Always with NSSP BITU0012 or BITU0015 or PVMT0005.
+WARRANT: Always with NSSP BITU0012 or BITU0015 or PVMT0005 or PVMT000X (Concrete Perf Spec).

-CUSTODIAN: Seyed Tabib, MERO - Bituminous Section.
+CUSTODIAN: Seyed Tabib, EMO - Bituminous Section.